Jonathan Lewis

 • Instructed (as junior counsel) by the Secretary of State for Transport and Maritime and Coastguard Agency in defending a judicial review of the making of a statutory instrument (raising issues as to the adequacy of consultation and breaches of Article 1 of Protocol 1).

-• Instructed in 2019 in respect of continuing issues arising out the allegedly defective tumble-dryers and a potential judicial review claim concerning the same (led by Monica Carss-Frisk KC and Jemima Stratford KC).
+• Advised in respect of continuing issues arising out the allegedly defective tumble-dryers and a potential judicial review claim concerning the same (led by Monica Carss-Frisk KC and Jemima Stratford KC).

 • Represented the Health and Safety Executive (as sole counsel) in the Court of Appeal in a substantial judicial review concerning the interpretation of a number of EU directives relating to vertebrate studies (R (Chiltern Farm Chemicals) v Health and Safety Executive [2018] EWCA Civ 271; [2018] 1 WLR 3144)